martijnj42/AndroidTTSWrapper/README.md

 ## Usage
 Match the sdk version of the plugin, in the file: `androidttswraper/build.gradle`, to match your project.
 Build the `androidttswrapper` and add the .aar bundle to your Android Project.

+### Unity
+[UnityAndroidTTSExample](https://github.com/martijnj42/UnityAndroidTTSExample) shows an example how to use the plugin together with Unity.

 ## TODO
 - Add function `getVoiceByName()`, easily get a voice.
 - Add function `setVoiceByName()`, easily set a voice.